 - Clearances to combustibles: Check that clearances are being maintained.
 Make sure there are no flammable objects, liquids or vapors near the heater.
 See also Section 4.0). - Reflectors: Reflectors should be kept clean, at a minimum blow off the reflectors.
-(Dirty reflectors may reduce heat output). - Heat exchanger tubes: Inspect the heat exchanger tubes to make sure they are not cracked, sagging or showing signs of fatigue.
-Check that the U bend is secured to the tubes. - Combustion air intake: Disconnect combustion air intake from the control box and inspect internally using a flashlight to make sure no foreign material has collected in the tubes and that there is no obstruction around the air intake openings.
+(Dirty reflectors may reduce heat output). - Heat exchanger tubes: Inspect the heat exchanger tubes to make sure they are not cracked, sagging or showing signs of fatigue. - Combustion air intake: Disconnect combustion air intake from the control box and inspect internally using a flashlight to make sure no foreign material has collected in the tubes and that there is no obstruction around the air intake openings.
 Clean any foreign materials.
 Inspect any joints to make sure they are completely sealed.
-See also Section 15.0). - Venting system: Disconnect vent pipe and inspect internally using a flashlight to make sure no foreign material has collected in the pipes.
+See also Section 15.0). - Venting System: Disconnect vent pipe and inspect internally using a flashlight to make sure no foreign material has collected in the pipes.
 Check the external vent cap and make sure that there is no obstruction around the exhaust openings.
 Clean any foreign materials.
 Inspect any joints to make sure they are completely sealed.
 See also Section 14.0). - Gas lines: Make sure that the gas lines are not leaking.
 Check the gas connection to the heater for any signs of damage, fatigue or corrosion.
 If there are any signs of damage to the gas connection or leaks found in the gas piping, immediately stop using the heater until the gas pipe and connections have been repaired or replaced.
 Check that the gas lines are not bearing the weight of the heater.
-See also Section 11.0). - Control box: In order to extend the longevity of the heater, the heat exchanger tube and the burner must be level.
+See also Section 11.0). - Control Box: In order to extend the longevity of the heater, the heat exchanger tube and the burner must be level.
 Check that the control box is level.
-See also Section 9.0). - Blower wheel and housing: Check that the blower wheel spins freely, blow out any dust or dirt with compressed air. - Electrode condition: Visually check that the electrode gap is maintained at 3/16" and that the tips of the spark electrode are free from deposits.
+Clean the access panel, and the inside of the control box. - Blower wheel and housing: Check that the blower wheel spins freely, blow out any dust or dirt with compressed air.
+A dirty wheel can reduce the volume of air pulled and can result in premature tube failure. - Electrode condition: Visually check that the electrode gap is maintained at 3/16" and that the tips of the flame sensor and spark electrode are free from deposits.
 Clean off any deposits.
-Check that the electrode ceramic is free from cracks. - Suspension system: Check that the suspension system is holding the heater level.
+Check that the electrode ceramic is free from cracks.
+CAUTION: The ceramic portion of the electrode is very fragile so any cleaning or adjustments must be done with care.
+See Section 21.1). - Suspension system: Check that the suspension system is holding the heater level.
 Make sure that the heater is hanging securely, look for any evidence where the heater may have been hit accidentally and tighten any loose hanging points.
 Check that S hooks are closed.
-Check that there is no evidence of wear on the chain at the connection to the heater and at the ceiling. - Main burner and orifice: Check the main burner and orifice; remove any dirt or debris including spider webs.
+Check that there is no evidence of wear on the chain at the connection to the heater and at the ceiling. - Main Burner and Orifice: Check the Main burner and orifice; remove any dirt or debris including spider webs.
+See Section 21.1).